A middle-range Medicare rating. Review each component and visit in person before deciding.

 based on 60 Google reviews

-Watch Henry J Carter Skilled Nursing Facility
+Email Henry J Carter Skilled Nursing Facility to yourself

 Henry J. Carter Skilled Nursing Facility receives overwhelming negative feedback from families, with frequent reports of severe neglect, poor hygiene, and unresponsive nursing staff.
 While the facility is physically modern and clean, reviewers consistently describe a culture of indifference, chronic understaffing, and a lack of basic communication with families.
 Many families report that their loved ones' health deteriorated significantly during their stay, leading to urgent hospital transfers.